Azumaya Objects in Triangulated Bicategories: Introduction

 induces an isomorphism of Brauer groups

-\end{thm} \begin{proof} By \fref{prop:homotopy-bicat-applications} we have closed autonomous monoidal triangulated bicategories $\sD_k$ and $\sD_{Hk}$.
-The Eilenberg-Mac Lane functor $H$ is a weak monoidal Quillen equivalence, which means that $H$ is a lax monoidal functor (but its adjoint is not necessarily monoidal).
+\end{thm} \begin{proof} By \fref{rmk:k-alg-trbicat,prop:homotopy-bicat-applications} we have triangulated Eilenberg-Watts bicategories $\sD_k$ and $\sD_{Hk}$.
+The Eilenberg-Mac~Lane functor $H$ is a weak monoidal Quillen equivalence, which means that $H$ is a lax monoidal functor (but its adjoint is not necessarily monoidal).
 Thus $H$ sends differential graded $k$-algebras to $Hk$-algebras, and sends $(A,B)$-bimodules to $(HA,HB)$-bimodules \cite{Shi07HZ-algebra}.
 We have natural equivalences in $\sD_{Hk}(HC,HB)$

 for $X \in \sD_k(C,A)$ and $Y \in \sD_k(A,B)$.
 Therefore $H$ induces a pseudofunctor

 Moreover, it gives an equivalence

 for all differential graded $k$-algebras $A$ and $B$ and hence a bijection on isomorphism classes of invertible bimodules and on Eilenberg-Watts equivalence classes of Azumaya objects.
 Thus we have an isomorphism of Brauer groups. \end{proof}